 With the power of gospel and the precision of Broadway, Ladysmith Black Mambazo is the undisputed king of mbube, South African a cappella singing.
 The group came together in the early 1960s and continues to thrill audiences around the world with its strong, proud melodies harmonized in layers of call and response.

-Deeply influenced by traditional Creole, Cajuna, and Haitian music as well as American jazz and folk, Leyla McCalla's unique sound is at once elegant, soulful, and witty.
+Deeply influenced by traditional Creole, Cajun, and Haitian music as well as American jazz and folk, Leyla McCalla's unique sound is at once elegant, soulful, and witty.
 It vibrates with three centuries of history yet also feels strikingly fresh, distinctive, and contemporary.
-Joined by a full band, McCalla sings in French, Haitian Creole, and English and plays cello, tenor banjo, and guitar.
+Joined by a full band, McCalla sings in French, Haitian Creole, and English, and plays cello, tenor banjo, and guitar.

 Mashrou' Leila is a five-strong indie band based in Beirut.
 Born out of a late night/early morning jam session at the American University of Beirut, Mashrou' Leila (whose name roughly translates to Overnight Project) fill their live performances with some of the most bittersweet ballads and raucous anthems you're likely to hear.

 Their rousing, sensual electro-pop anthems about political freedoms, LGBT rights, race, religion, and modern Arabic identity have challenged the status quo of the Middle-Eastern pop industry.
 Mashrou' Leila have won fans worldwide and were the first Middle-Eastern artists on the cover of Rolling Stone.